A Comprehensive Study of Jailbreak Attack versus Defense for Large Language Models: Study Design

+For RQ1, we use two metrics.
 This dual metric approach ensures a comprehensive evaluation of both the attack's impact and its operational feasibility.
 First, Attack Success Rate (ASR): defined as the ratio of successfully compromised questions \textbf{c} to the total number of questions \textbf{n}, ASR measures the effectiveness of an attack.

 Second, Efficiency: this metric quantifies the effectiveness of attack queries, defined as the ratio of the number of individual queries $q$ that successfully compromise the model to the total number of query attempts $o$.
 Each query represents a minimal experimental unit or a single prompt.